rtpHarry/Bootstrap3-FixedFooterPanel/readme.md

 This is a sample snippet that shows how you can set up a fixed footer notification panel which will contain its content with a scrollbar.

-It slides up when activated and slides down when complete.
+It slides up when activated and slides down when closed.

 Demo
 ====